SyneRBI/PETRIC-UCL-EWS/README.md

 ## Reconstruction Methods - Educated Warm Start
 Giving reconstruction algorithms a warm start can speed up reconstruction time by starting closer to the minimiser.
 To this end, we employ a neural network to learn a suitable warm start image.
 The network is a (small) 3D convolutional neural network.
-All layers in the network have no bias and we ReLU activation functions.
+All layers in the network have no bias and use ReLU activation functions.
 This results in a 1-homogeneous network.
 In this way, the network should be independent of the intensity of the image.
 Although many different architectures and inputs were tested, the final network only takes the provided OSEM image as input.
+We tested a version, which also took in the gradient of the likelihood and the likelihood of the regulariser as extra inputs.
+This network performed slightly better.
+However, computing the gradients comes with a high cost, which in our opinion was better spent in the iterations of the classical iterative algorithm following the network.
 The network weights are available in the folder *checkpoint/*.

 We employ three different iterative algortihms.

 ### 1) EM-preconditioner, DOwG step size rule, SAGA gradient estimation (in branch: main)
-*Update rule* - SGD-like for first two epochs, then SAGA-like afterwards with full-gradients computed as 2nd, 6th, 10th and 14th epochs.
+**Update rule**: SGD-like for first two epochs, then SAGA-like afterwards with full-gradients computed as 2nd, 6th, 10th and 14th epochs.

-*Step-size rule* - All iterations use [DoWG](https://arxiv.org/abs/2305.16284) (Distance over Weighted Gradients) for the step size calculation.
+**Step-size rule**: All iterations use [DoWG](https://arxiv.org/abs/2305.16284) (Distance over Weighted Gradients) for the step size calculation.

-*Preconditioner* EM-preconditioner the same as used in the BSREM example.
+**Preconditioner**: EM-preconditioner the same as used in the BSREM example.

 ### 2) EM-preconditioner, DOwG step size rule, SGD (in branch: ews_sgd)
-*Update rule* - SGD-like for all iterations, after 10 iterations 4 subset gradients are accumulated per iteration.
+**Update rule**: SGD-like for all iterations, after 10 iterations 4 subset gradients are accumulated per iteration.

-*Step-size rule* - All iterations use [DoWG](https://arxiv.org/abs/2305.16284) (Distance over Weighted Gradients) for the step size calculation.
+**Step-size rule**: All iterations use [DoWG](https://arxiv.org/abs/2305.16284) (Distance over Weighted Gradients) for the step size calculation.

-*Preconditioner* EM-preconditioner the same as used in the BSREM example.
+**Preconditioner**: EM-preconditioner the same as used in the BSREM example.

 ### 3) Adaptive preconditioner, full gradient descent, Barzilai-Borwein step size rule (in branch: full_gd)